 Complete the formula by pressing Enter or selecting the checkmark in the formula bar.
 The formula validates, and the ProductFullCategory column name appears in the ProductSubcategory table in the Fields pane.

 In Power BI Desktop, calculated columns have a special icon in the Fields pane, showing that they contain formulas.
 In the Power BI service (your Power BI site), there’s no way to change formulas, so calculated columns don't have icons.

 Now you can use your new ProductFullCategory column to look at SalesAmount by ProductFullCategory.

-Select or drag the ProductFullCategory column from the ProductSubcategory table onto the Report canvas to create a table showing all ProductFullCategory names.
+Select or drag the ProductFullCategory column from the ProductSubcategory table onto the Report canvas to create a table showing all of the ProductFullCategory names.

 Create a calculated column that uses an IF function

 The Contoso Sales Sample contains sales data for both active and inactive stores.
-You want to ensure that Active store sales are clearly separated from Inactive store sales in your report by creating an Active StoreName field.
-In the new Active StoreName calculated column, each Active store will appear with the store's full name, while inactive stores will be grouped together under "Inactive".
+You want to ensure that active store sales are clearly separated from inactive store sales in your report by creating an Active StoreName field.
+In the new Active StoreName calculated column, each active store will appear with the store's full name, while the sales for inactive stores will be grouped together in one line item called Inactive.